practicecodeassessments/accountservice/README.md

 -  logback for logging
 -  spring-doc for swagger UI
 -  Jwt for Proetecting API .Even can not be invoked from Swagger wuthout authorization grants.
--
+-  Used RestTemplate for interservice communication. ( Account-Service and Transaction- Service)

 ## To Do
 -  Implement input validation on API calls
 -  Write unit tests
 -  Use persistance database like mysql

--  externalise the configuration to Config server
--  Use token-based authentication using vault server
--  Enchance the services to use Service-Registry and Discovery
--  Enhance the services to use Circuit breaker -Netflix Hystrix
--  Include Zuul proxy as API GW
--  Distributed tracing with Sleuth and Zipkin